-Our guest pilots range in age from teenagers to 90 years-old, with the majority between the ages of 25 – 60.
-We have not set a minimum age, however, we like participants to be at least teenagers since they will be doing 90% of the flying and most likely flying against an adult.
+Our guest pilots range in age from teenagers to 90 years old, with the majority between the ages of 25 – 60.
+We have not set a minimum age, however, we like participants to be at least teenagers since they’re doing 90% of the flying and most likely flying against an adult.

 The height limit is 6′ 5″ tall and the weight limit is 245 pounds.
-Each guest pilot will sign a “waiver of liability” at the airport before they fly.
-If they a under 18, they will need to be accompanied by a parent or guardian to sign the waiver on their behalf.
+Each guest pilot signs a “waiver of liability” at the airport before they fly.
+If they are under 18, they need to be accompanied by a parent or guardian to sign the waiver on their behalf.

 Each guest pilot must be able to understand and speak English.
-Since they will be doing a majority of the flying, guest pilots will be receiving directions throughout the flight from our pilots.
+Since they’re doing a majority of the flying, guest pilots are receiving directions throughout the flight from our pilots.
 It is important that both our pilots and guest pilots are able to communicate quickly and effectively.

-When you have completed your mission, you will be given your flight video on an SD Card.
-The SD card will play on any computer or TV with the appropriate card reader.
+When you have completed your mission, you’re given your flight video on an SD Card.
+The SD card plays on any computer or TV with the appropriate card reader.

 Note: If you have Windows Media Player on your computer, you may not need to go through the following steps.
 Simply insert the SD Card in the appropriate card reader on your computer.
 Then follow the next six steps…

 Click on Private

 Click on Stream